History of the Portuguese Communist Party: Portuguese Colonial War and last years of the regime

 In January 1960, a remarkable event in the party's history occurred: A group of ten PCP members managed to escape from the high-security prison in Peniche.
 The escape returned to freedom many top figures of the party, among them, Álvaro Cunhal, who would be elected in the following year the first Secretary-general in nineteen years.
 Among the escapees was also Jaime Serra, who would help to organize a secret commando group, the Armed Revolutionary Action (Portuguese: Acção Revolucionária Armada or ARA.)
 The ARA was the armed branch of the PCP that would be responsible in the early 1970s for some military action against the dictatorial regime.

 In 1961, the Colonial War in Africa began, first in Angola, and in the next year in Mozambique and Guinea-Bissau.
 The war lasted 13 years and devastated Portuguese society, forcing many thousands of Portuguese citizens, mainly young people, to leave the country seeking a better future in countries like France, Germany or Switzerland, and also to escape conscription.
 The Party, which had been involved in the formation of the nationalist guerrilla movements along with the Soviet Union, immediately stated its opposition to the war, and political support of the anti-colonial movements.
 The war initiated a process of decline of the regime as it caused a growing unrest inside Portuguese society.

 In 1962, the "Academic Crisis" occurred.
 The Portuguese regime, fearing the growing popularity of democratic ideas among the students, carried out the boycott and censure of several student associations and organizations, including the important National Secretariat of Portuguese Students.
 Most members of this organization were intellectual communist militants that were persecuted and forbidden to continue their university studies.
 The students, with strong aid from the PCP, responded with demonstrations that culminated on 24 March with a huge student demonstration in Lisbon.
 The demonstration was brutally suppressed by the shock police, leading to hundreds of student injuries.
-Immediately thereafter, the students began a strike that became an important point in the resistance against the regime.
-In 1987, the 24th of March was declared the National Day of the Students by the Portuguese parliament, which is celebrated every year, mainly by university students.